it2515/Password-manager/README.md

 Each tabel will automaticly be created for you.

-Updates will becoming soon on this project, however I first want to get started with my other projects Updates will include a more aesthetic layout with images, update and delete function and the ability to select the length of your password
+Updates will becoming soon on this project, however I first want to get started with my other projects Updates will include a more aesthetic layout with images, update and delete function and the ability to select the length of your password you want to generate

 If there is any qustions about this program feel free to message me.